nginxinc/nginx-gateway-fabric/docs/installation.md

    kubectl apply -f deploy/manifests/service/loadbalancer-aws-nlb.yaml
    ```

-   In AWS, the NLB DNS name will be reported by Kubernetes in lieu of a public IP.
+   In AWS, the NLB DNS name will be reported by Kubernetes in lieu of a public IP in the `EXTERNAL-IP` column.
 To get the DNS name run:

    ```
    kubectl get svc nginx-gateway -n nginx-gateway